JavaScript Development Space

-How to Detect Caps Lock with JavaScript
+Detect Caps Lock in JavaScript Easily

 Detecting Caps Lock state is crucial for enhancing form usability and providing better user feedback.
 In this guide, we'll explore different methods to detect Caps Lock state using JavaScript, along with practical examples and best practices.